 Cross-platform consistency — the same brand looks coherent across Instagram, TikTok, YouTube, X, LinkedIn

-Six disciplines that actually build durable Instagram (and cross-platform) growth in 2026:
+Six disciplines that build durable Instagram (and cross-platform) growth:

 Reels-first publishing.
 Three to five Reels per week, minimum.
 The algorithm rewards consistency and watch-time density, not follower count.